disi-unibo-nlp/bio-ee-egv/README.md

 If you have troubles, suggestions, or ideas, the [Discussion](https://github.com/disi-unibo-nlp/bio-ee-egv/discussions) board might have some relevant information.
 If not, you can post your questions there 💬🗨.

+## License

+This project is released under the CC-BY-NC-SA 4.0 license (see `LICENSE`).
+If you use our code and/or data, please cite our paper.

 ## Citation

 If you use the reported code, datasets, or models in your research, please cite: